 If it is done correctly, urgency can build engagement, boost conversion rates, and even positively impact customer loyalty bringing you lots of new sales.
-Done poorly, you might risk your customer’s forever.
-So if you are not sure, better skip it, or read this blog to learn more about it!
+Done poorly, you might risk losing your customers forever.
+So if you are not sure how to do it, better skip it – or read this blog to learn more about it!

 This post will show you some of our favorite techniques for creating more urgency on your eCommerce website.
 By following only a few of these you can significantly increase your sales.
 So, prepare to take notes!

-Studies show that at a fundamental level, humans fear loss more than they desire gain.
-People often place a higher value on a scarce object and a lower one on one that is available in abundance.
+Studies show that on a fundamental level, humans fear loss more than they desire gain.
+People often place a higher value on a scarce object and a lower one on those available in abundance.
 Along with urgency, the two make “perfect crime weapons” for increasing your e-Sales.

 With a decent amount of repetitive buyers, your game can begin.
-We suggest you combine more of these tactics, and you will see some dramatic incomes!
+We suggest you combine more of these tactics, and you will see some dramatic changes in your income!

 This one is classic.
 The problem is many retailers run sales all the time, and it is a mistake.
-This approach will limit the scarcity building potential because clients will expect discounts to wait for them anytime they come, and be sure that they want to hurry.
+This approach will limit the scarcity building potential because clients will expect discounts to wait for them anytime they come.
 If you want to offer a discount now and there, always add a specific end date.
-If you anyway chose to have promotions all the time, work on your copy, and write something like: “Due to popular demand”.
+If you decide to have promotions all the time anyway, work on your copy and write something like: “Due to popular demand”.